deltaswapio/swaprouter/tokens/tests/README.md

 # Description

-This package is used to simplify the developing process to support `CrossChain-Router` project.
+This package is used to simplify the developing process to support `Swaprouter` project.

 It's designed to get rid of business related processes: MPC and Database.